 This product can be used on all acid-loving shrubs, trees, and plants including Amaryllis, Andromeda, Aster, Azalea, Bayberry, Bleeding Heart, Blueberry, Camellia, Dogwood, Evergreens, Ferns, Fir, Gardenia, Heath, Heather, Hemlock, Holly, Huckleberry, Hydrangea, Inkberry, Juniper, Leucothoe, Lily-of-the-Valley, Lupine, Magnolia, Marigold, Mountain Ash, Mountain Laurel, Oak, Pachysandra, Phlox, Pieris, Pine, Raspberry, Rhododendron, Spruce, Strawberries, and Wood-sorrel.

 This product is an all-natural plant food that has Bio-tone microbes.
-This microbes are a beneficial, long-lasting organic and will break down at a slow pace for a constant, continuous and stable feeding of plants.
-In the process, the microbes feed enough nutrients for preserving plants’ color.
+This microbes are a beneficial, long-lasting organic and will break down at a slow pace for constant, continuous and stable feeding of plants.
+In the process, the microbes feed enough nutrients for preserving plants’ colour.
 The microbes also keep plants healthy and look beautiful.

 This product contains the low salt amount that makes it safe to use fertilizer and will not burn the soil.
-It is easy to use and you do not have to mix or prepare anything so it will not mess up your setting.
+It is easy to use, and you do not have to mix or prepare anything so it will not mess up your setting.